jamessu2/open_image_websites/README.md

 # open_image_websites

 ## Motivation
-As a [blog](https://askmeabetterquestion.com/) writer, whenever I finish writing and editing a post, the last step is always to search for some images / pictures, to make the post more readable.
+As a [blog](https://askmeabetterquestion.com/) writer, whenever I finish writing a post, the last step is always to search for some images / pictures – i.e. make the post look better.

-And this ALWAYS involves going to my browser, typing in the same URLs to royalty-free image websites (across multiple tabs), and searching for a particular term / phrase on each site.
+And this ALWAYS involves going to my browser, typing in the same-old URLs to royalty-free image websites (across multiple tabs), and searching for a particular term / phrase on each site.

-Perfect situation to automate.
+A perfect task to automate.